-The Samba kit is provided as a compressed OpenVMS PCSI kit (VSI-I64VMS-SAMBA-V0410-16C-1.PCSI\$COMPRESSED for Integrity or VSI-X86VMS-SAMBA-V0410-16C-1.PCSI\$COMPRESSED for x86-64 servers) that can be installed by a suitably privileged user using the following command:
+The Samba kit is provided as a compressed VSI OpenVMS PCSI kit (named VSI-AXPVMS-SAMBA-V0410-16D-1.PCSI\$COMPRESSED for Alpha, VSI-I64VMS-SAMBA-V0410-16D-1.PCSI\$COMPRESSED for Integrity, VSI-X86VMS-SAMBA-V0410-16D-1.PCSI\$COMPRESSED for x86-64 servers) that can be installed by a suitably privileged user using the following command:

+'''

-\$ PRODUCT INSTALL SAMBA
+$ PRODUCT INSTALL SAMBA

+'''

-Note: If there exists on the system a previous version of Samba for VSI OpenVMS that was installed using the /DESTINATION qualifier to specify a non-default location for the installation, the same non-default location must be specified using the /DESTINATION qualifier when installing this new version of Samba.
+Note: If a previous version of Samba for VSI OpenVMS that was installed using the /DESTINATION qualifier to specify a non-default location for the installation exists on the system, the same non-default location must be specified via the /DESTINATION qualifier when installing this new version of Samba.

-By default Samba will be installed to SYS\$SYSDEVICE: [VMS\$COMMON.SAMBA].
+By default Samba, will be installed to SYS\$SYSDEVICE: [VMS\$COMMON.SAMBA].
 The PCSI /DESTINATION qualifier may be used to install the software into an alternative location.